Miscarriage Matters

 Where are we now?

-The Women's Health Strategy has now been published.
+The Women's Health Strategy was published in July 2022.
 Despite what was promised, the strategy does not commit to providing a formal record of miscarriage.
 Instead, the Government have included a plan to provide an optional pregnancy loss certificate to families who lose a baby before 24 weeks.
 Whilst this is an important step in recognition of a parent's loss, they are in no way a substitute for official recording of miscarriage data by health services – a change which will be crucial in transforming care and support.

-It also doesn’t address the current system which means families must experience 3 miscarriages before they are any offered support or testing.
-Instead of including specific commitments on miscarriage in the Women’s Health Strategy, they have committed to give further consideration to the findings of the Lancet review and to explore further measures through the ongoing Pregnancy Loss Review.
+It also didn't address the current system which means families must experience 3 miscarriages before they are any offered support or testing.
+Instead of including specific commitments on miscarriage in the Women’s Health Strategy, they committed to giving further consideration to the findings of the Lancet review and to explore further measures through the Pregnancy Loss Review, which was to be published the following year.

 Find out from our supporters why this policy needs to change